jacobpgarrett/Assignment_2/README.md

 # ME 700 Assignment 2
 This assignment serves as an introduction to Matrix Structural Analysis using the direct stiffness method.
+It incorporates nonlinear analysis tools to perform elastic critical load analysis and plots the deformed structure of the initial geometry.
+I would greatly appreciate any feedback on the functionality/ease of use and readability.

 [![python](https://img.shields.io/badge/python-3.12-blue.svg)](https://www.python.org/)
 ![os](https://img.shields.io/badge/os-ubuntu%20|%20macos%20|%20windows-blue.svg)